ContainerSolutions/kubernetes-federation-demo/README.md

 You can modify the demo by changing the canned JSON responses in `static/simulate.js`.

 ## Known Issues

-Some firewall rules need to be setup manually:

-First step is to retrieve the ports to open via:
+Some firewall rules need to be setup manually.
+Assuming you have clusters in `us-east1-b`, `europe-west1-b` and `asia-east1-a`, the first step is to retrieve the ports to open:

+    FED_PROJECT=your_gcp_project
-    kubectl --context=gke_steam-ego-156812_us-east1-b_gce-us-east1-b --namespace=kube-system get services
+    kubectl --context=${FED_PROJECT}_us-east1-b_gce-us-east1-b --namespace=kube-system get services
-    kubectl --context=gke_steam-ego-156812_europe-west1-b_gce-europe-west1-b --namespace=kube-system get services
+    kubectl --context=${FED_PROJECT}_europe-west1-b_gce-europe-west1-b --namespace=kube-system get services
-    kubectl --context=gke_steam-ego-156812_asia-east1-a_gce-asia-east1-a --namespace=kube-system get services
+    kubectl --context=${FED_PROJECT}_asia-east1-a_gce-asia-east1-a --namespace=kube-system get services

 The ports to open are listed under: `default-http-backend` service.
-It usually is higher than 30000.
+They are usually higher than 30000.

-Then run the following command: (please change the ports accordingly)
+Then run the following command: *(please change the ports accordingly)*

     gcloud compute firewall-rules create my-federated-ingress-firewall-rule --source-ranges 130.211.0.0/22 --allow "icmp,tcp:80,tcp:443,tcp:30451,tcp:31014,tcp:30699" --target-tags "cluster-europe-west1-b,cluster-asia-east1-a,cluster-us-east1-b" --network default